 Best Craft: Brooklyn Brewery Special Effects Hoppy Amber

-Brooklyn Brewery is betting big on non-alcoholic beer with its Special Effects line.
-The brewery developed a unique approach to fermentation that promotes the development of flavor and fragrance, sans alcohol, allowing it to create character-filled non-alcoholic beers, such as the super-citrusy Special Effects IPA (think limeade, hold the extra sugar).
+Brooklyn Brewery is betting big on nonalcoholic beer with its Special Effects line.
+The brewery developed a unique approach to fermentation that promotes the development of flavor and fragrance, sans alcohol, allowing it to create character-filled nonalcoholic beers, such as the super citrusy Special Effects IPA: think limeade, hold the extra sugar.
 We love the Special Effects Hoppy Amber, a clean-drinking lager reminiscent of pine, fresh toast, and a touch of black tea.
-It’s a great anytime beer, but we’re partial to lunchtime engagements with wood-fired pizza and crunchy salads crowned with grilled chicken.
+It’s a great anytime beer, but we’re partial to lunchtime engagements with wood-fired pizza and crunchy salads with grilled chicken.

 Best IPA: Lagunitas Brewing Company IPNA

 Lagunitas is one of America’s most important IPA makers.
 The California brewery helped define the style with its citrusy and grippingly bitter flagship IPA.
-Lagunitas spent more than a year refining the recipe for IPNA, its first non-alcoholic beer, using a mix of Pacific Northwest hops and malt from Canada and the U.K. to create a heady aroma of pine needles and citrus pith.
-Douglas Watters, the founder of Spirited Away, a New York City shop specializing in non-alcoholic wine, spirits, cocktails, and beer, likes the “clean taste, full body, and noticeably hoppy aroma.
+The company spent more than a year refining the recipe for IPNA, its first nonalcoholic beer, using a mix of Pacific Northwest hops, barley from Canada, and hops from the U.K. to create a heady aroma of pine needles and citrus pith.
+Douglas Watters, the founder of Spirited Away, a New York City shop specializing in nonalcoholic wine, spirits, cocktails, and beer, likes the “clean taste, full body, and noticeably hoppy aroma.
 A Lagunitas NA IPA is a long time coming, and I think they nailed it.”

 Best Fruit: Clausthaler Grapefruit NA Beer

-Since 1979, Germany’s Clausthaler has created highly flavorful non-alcoholic beers using a patented brewing process that develops a minimal amount of alcohol.
-Last year, the brewery released this 50/50 blend of its original lager and grapefruit juice, resulting in a brightly citrusy beverage that you can sip by the bottle or slip into a Champagne flute for a bubbly brunch drink.
-It’s suited for Sunday mornings or sunny afternoons by a pool.
+Since 1979, Germany’s Clausthaler has created highly flavorful nonalcoholic beers using a patented brewing process that develops a minimal amount of alcohol.
+In 2020 the brewery released this 50/50 blend of its original lager and grapefruit juice, resulting in a brightly citrusy beverage that you can sip by the bottle or slip into a Champagne flute for a bubbly brunch drink.
+It’s well-suited for Sunday mornings or sunny afternoons by a pool.

 Best Stout: Bravus Brewing Company NA Oatmeal Stout

-Bravus makes a wide range of non-alcoholic beers, including a tart and fruity raspberry gose, piney IPA, and lime-scented Mexican-style lager.
-Watters is a big fan of the brewery’s Oatmeal Stout, especially when the weather breaks cold.
+Bravus makes a wide range of nonalcoholic beers, including a tart and fruity raspberry gose, piney IPA, and lime-scented Mexican-style lager.
+Watters is a big fan of the brewery’s Oatmeal Stout, especially when the weather becomes cold.